root-project/root/core/doc/v600/index.md

 built in x32); once they are, building and running x86-64 and x32 side-by-side will be possible.

+## Build System
+ROOT 6.00/00 can be built either using the classic "./configure;make" method or using CMake.
+The CMake system has been completed for this version and should be functionally equivalent to the classic one.
+The [detailed instructions](http://root.cern.ch/drupal/content/building-root-cmake) are available.
+In upcoming releases the classic method will slowly be deprecated in favor of the CMake one.

 ## Core Libraries

 ### Cling vs CINT